 plt.show()

-Finally, we have calculated the unknown coefficient m as b1 and c as b0.
+Finally, we calculated the unknown coefficients m as b1 and c as b0.
 Here we have b1 = 9449.962321455077 and b0 = 25792.20019866869.

 Now let’s predict the salary Y by providing years of experience as X: